Icey067/Focus-Monitor/README.md

 # Focus Monitor

-A real-time Concentration Tracker built with MediaPipe and OpenCV.
+A real-time Focus Monitor built with MediaPipe and OpenCV.
 It detects face, eyes, and head pose to estimate focus level — useful for online-exam monitoring or attention-tracking demos.

 ## Features